danzen/zimjs/docs.md

 stickThreshold - the maximum value (+-) within which the gamepad stick axes values are considered 0 mousedownIncludes - an array of objects that the mousedown will work on - along with the stage
-   note: if manually setting this and there is a boundary then add the boundary to the mousedownIncludes as well enabled - set to false to disable or true to enable MotionController - can toggle with enabled = !enabled
+   note: if manually setting this and there is a boundary then add the boundary to the mousedownIncludes as well moveGrid - get or set the moves of a provided tileObj - see the tileObj parameter
+   note: this will not reposition the target if changed enabled - set to false to disable or true to enable MotionController - can toggle with enabled = !enabled

 ALSO: adds a motionController property to target referencing the MotionController object